-Formed after a period of constant flooding by the red sea, large amounts of mineral salts and deposits settled in the area, and formed a thick hard crust, leaving the arid landscape seen today.
+Formed after a period of constant flooding from the Red Sea, large amounts of mineral salts and deposits settled in the area forming a thick hard crust.

-Salt is still mined in the area, as it has been for centuries, being cultivated and cut by hand, using traditional techniques.
-116m below sea level, it is one of the lowest salt flats in the world, and produced some the most sought after salt.
+Salt is still mined in the area, as it has been for centuries, being cultivated and cut by hand using traditional techniques.
+116 metres below sea level, it is one of the lowest salt flats in the world, and produced some the most sought after salt.

 Sitting just north of the lake is the former mining settlement, Dallol.
 Abandoned as the resources that made up much of the local economy dried up, tours of the area often stop in the ghost town.

-The sulphur flats found in the area around Dallol are one of the key attractions in the area, with multi-coloured rocks protruding from the long dry geezers that once spewed steam.
-Once at the lake, an array of mesmerising intermingling colours found within the semi dried pools glisten in the mid-day sun, creating an almost psychedelic landscape.
+The sulphur flats found in the area around Dallol are one of the key attractions of the Danakil, with multi-coloured rocks protruding from the long dry geezers that once spewed steam.
+Once at the lake, an array of mesmerizing intermingling colours found within the semi dried pools glisten in the mid-day sun, creating an almost psychedelic landscape.

-With scenes seemingly straight from a sci-fi movie, the salt flats and the dazzling range of colours they produce is awe inspiring.
 Surrounding the lake, rock formations created by millennia of erosion have created some of the most impressive structures in the valley.
-Almost appearing freestanding, these rocks are all that remains from a broad mountain range that once circled around the lake.
+Appearing almost free-standing, these rocks are all that remains from a broad mountain range that once circled around the lake.

 Visiting the lake

 Lake Asale is one of the two hypersaline lakes in the Danakil Depression.
 You'll typically spend no longer than 20 minutes here, as the searing heat drives you back into the comfort of an air-conditioned Landcruiser.

 Don't worry - 20 minutes is plenty of time to take in the otherworldly landscape, and capture some incredible photographs.